Skip to Content

 Archery

 This program introduces students to the fundamental skills of archery.
 Instructors will offer step-by-step guidance on proper techniques, while maintaining a safe and engaging environment.
 All equipment will be supplied.
+This activity counts as 2 activity blocks.

 Electric Treasure Hunt (Geocaching)